tthn0/Spud-AI/README.md

       Winter Break 2023 Project ☃️
   </h1>
   <p>
     This repository contains the source code for The Ion's automatic facial detection + recognition bot named Spud!
-As soon as someone walks into the room, our bot will log that into our database, and we're able to see that in real time through a user-friendly interface on our website.
+We created a real-time, automatic facial detection and recognition system.
+This fusion of web development, AI, and physical computing delivers an innovative solution for seamless member tracking.
+As soon as someone walks into the room, our bot will log that into our database, and we're able to see that through a user-friendly interface on our website!
   </p>
 </div>

 # 📋 Todo

 - Thomas's todo list:
+  - Combine getters (test and real inside controllers/api.js for both)
+  - Today:
+    - Put test members and logs in readme.
+    - Implement test logs pdf function.
+    - Fix sorting chevrons.
+    - Update randomizer.
     - JSDoc and organize `public/js/logs.js`.
+    - Create models with getter.
+  - Logs page:
+    - Delete a log by clicking trash icon.
+      - Are you sure confirmation alert before deleting log.
+    - Pagination / records per page.
     - Update logs page as soon as a new log comes in.
+  - `/dashboard` allowing you to see both members and logs with a toggle.
+  - Reponsive CSS:
-  - Responsive controls section.
+    - Controls section.
+    - Dark/light mode.
     - Reponsiveness w/ rems/ems.
   - Mark inputs as reqiured in registration.
   - Finalize `README.md`:
     - Add screenshots.